 Select Page

-About Us / Our Programs / How we help families → National Healthcare Transition Resources
+About Us / Our Programs / How we help families → Center for Transition to Adult Healthcare for Youth with Disabilities

 This virtual center is for youth with intellectual and developmental disabilities (ID/DD).
 It provides healthcare transition training and resources to youth and young adults with ID/DD, ages 12-26, their families, and the professionals who serve them.
 All aspects of the center are created with the support and guidance from the youth.
 The National Health Care Transition Resource Center is served by multiple systems such as but not limited to, Foster System, Children and Youth, IDD, Family Services, Human Services, and the Justice System.